bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 4. Overall, it is apparent that the Opt-OVO trained classifiers perform onboard unit inference for multi-class data in super real-time, within a second, across various MCUs.

+### Onboard Accuracy

+The accuracy of the Opt-OVO trained models on MCUs with the train samples used are provided in [Train_time_and_accuracy_results.xlsx](https://github.com/bharathsudharsan/Optimized-One-vs-One-Algorithm/blob/main/Train_time_and_accuracy_results.xlsx).
 We are not presenting the explicit performance comparing of the classifiers trained using Opt-OVO, with the classifiers trained on high resource setups using *Python scikit-learn* since we achieve similar accuracies when experimenting using the same setup and datasets.
-Also, we are not comparing the training time on MCUs with CPUs and edge GPUs since they have Approx. 10^6 times higher hardware resources.